acuparse/acuparse/README.md

 See [docs/INSTALL.md](https://docs.acuparse.com/INSTALL) for detailed installation instructions.

-Installing on a fresh instance of a Debian/Rasbian Buster(10) or Ubuntu 18.04/20.04 is the only officially supported and tested install method.
+Installing on a fresh instance of a Debian/Rasbian Buster(10)/Bullseye(11) or Ubuntu 18.04/20.04 are the only officially supported and tested install method.

 After installing and adding your sensors, you will may receive a "No Data Received!" message on your dashboard.
 Acuparse will need to receive readings from your Access/Hub before weather data can be displayed.